telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### titlebar

-Gets a reference to the title bar
+Gets a reference to the title bar.

 #### Example